noir-clojure/lib-noir/README.md

 deprecation.
 These libraries were split out into this library and additions and changes have been made over time.

-Here is a likely incomplete list of credits that we can add to over time.
-If you've contributed code to lib-noir or to any of the original libraries prior to their split from noir itself, please issue a pull request adding your name to this list.

 ### Maintainers

 * [Dmitri Sotnikov](https://github.com/yogthos)